Skip to main content

 Chapter One Figures

-All original figures downloadable and citeable now with DOI: 10.6084/m9.figshare.14515461.v3.
+All original figures are downloadable and citeable with DOI:

 PBR Literature

 Beechie T, Sear DA, Olden JD, Pess GR, Buffington JM, Moir H, Roni P and Pollock MM.
 2010.
 Process-based principles for river restoration.
-Bioscience.
-60(3): 209-222.
+Bioscience, 60(3): 209–222.
 DOI: 10.1525/bio.2010.60.3.7

 Roni P and Beechie T (Eds).
 2013.
 Stream and Watershed Restoration: A Guide to Restoring Riverine Processes and Habitats.
-Wiley: Chichester, U.K., 300 pp. DOI: 10.1002/9781118406618
+Wiley, Chichester, UK, 300 pp. DOI: 10.1002/9781118406618